Wähle deine Reisedaten, um einen Preis zu sehen

 THE BOTTLENOSE DOLPHIN

 The common bottlenose dolphin, Tursiops truncatus, is distributed throughout French Polynesia.
-However, the species is more easily and frequently observed in Rangiroa Atoll than in other Polynesian islands.
+However, the species is more easily and frequently observed in Rangiroa Atoll than in any other Polynesian island.
 Here, adults can reach up to 3.3 meters and weigh up to 450 kilos.
 They are identified by their stocky and grayish body prolongated by a thick rostrum.
 The line of their mouth, curved upwards, gives them a smiling appearance.
-Nevertheless, this morphological feature does not reflect the overall species’ behaviors as these dolphins have an extremely complex social life and may display affiliative behaviors such as play and petting behaviors as well as agonistic behaviors - e.g. intimidation, aggression.
+Nevertheless, this morphological feature does not reflect the overall species’ behaviors as these dolphins have an extremely complex social life and may display affiliative behaviors such as play and petting behaviors as well as agonistic behaviors (e.g. intimidation, aggression).
 The numerous scars and notches visible on the adult males’ bodies perfectly illustrate these animals’ strength.

 OUR GOALS

-1. Through our long-term demographic and social monitoring of Tiputa dolphins, we aim at spotting any deleterious impact of human activities on the dolphin community.
+1. Detecting any deleterious impact of human activities on the dolphin community.

-3. Through our education program, we aim at sharing results and recommendations with the general public to help develop ethical and sustainable dolphin watching activities.
+3. Sharing results and recommendations to help develop ethical and sustainable dolphin watching activities in Rangiroa and elsewhere.

 WHAT IS THE ROLE OF THE VOLUNTEER?

-In order to enjoy the lagoon during free time, we advise our volunteers to bring their own fins, masks and snorkels.
+In order to enjoy the lagoon during free time, we advise them to bring their own fins, masks and snorkels.

 WHAT ARE THE VOLUNTEER ACTIVITIES AND RESPONSIBILITIES?